 Joseph Mallord William Turner

-Joseph Mallord William Turner entered the Royal Academy of Art in 1789, aged 14, and his first watercolour was accepted for the Royal Academy summer exhibition of 1790 when Turner was 15.
-From a young art student trained in executing topographical watercolours, he became one of the most original artists of his time.
-Turner was a Romantic painter, printmaker and watercolourist, today known for his vivid colouration, imaginative landscapes and turbulent marine paintings.
-As a private, eccentric and reclusive figure, Turner was controversial throughout his career.
+Joseph Mallord William Turner entered the Royal Academy of Art in 1789, aged 14, and his first watercolor was accepted for the Royal Academy summer exhibition of 1790 when Turner was 15.
+From a young art student trained in executing topographical watercolors, he became one of the most original artists of his time.
+Turner was a Romantic painter, printmaker, and watercolorist, today known for his vivid coloration, imaginative landscapes, and turbulent marine paintings.
+As a private, eccentric, and reclusive figure, Turner was controversial throughout his career.
 He left over 2,000 paintings and 19,000 drawings and sketches.

 Modern Rome – Campo Vaccino